munificent/craftinginterpreters/book/scanning.md

 That gets identifiers working.
 To handle keywords, we see if the identifier's lexeme is one of the reserved words.
 If so, we use a token type specific to that keyword.
-We define the set of reserved words in a map:
+We define the set of reserved words in a map.

 ^code keyword-map

-Then, after we scan an identifier, we check to see if it matches anything in the
+Then, after we scan an identifier, we check to see if it matches anything in the map.
-map:

 ^code keyword-type (2 before, 1 after)